 These FREE training programs are available to attorneys willing to volunteer to provide pro bono legal service to consumers in debt buyer cases through brief advice clinics and/or direct representation.
 Participating attorneys must be in good standing and licensed to practice law in Maryland.
 Attorneys registering for either of these trainings will need to confirm in writing that they do not have any conflicts of interest and that they do not represent debt buyers.

-LIVE TRAINING: BASIC TRAINING CLASS
+Webcast: BASIC TRAINING

 This discounted ($25) training is open to volunteer attorneys willing to provide pro bono legal services to consumer defendants in “brief advice” clinics hosted by the Consumer Protection Project at the Baltimore City District Court.

 Malpractice insurance, access to mentors, email listserv membership and more will be available to attorneys participating.

 Co-Sponsored by University of Maryland Francis King Carey School of Law, Maryland Volunteer Lawyers Service, and Pro Bono Resource Center of Maryland.